De-Feedback V1

 • V1.1.3 May 22, 2026 — Mac beta

 Fixed CPU usage issues on Mac, especially for AU format.
 Added a level meter, audio passthrough mode for load testing, reworked error messaging during Activation/Deactivation, and updated how the plugin license ties to the machine.
-Note: after using V1.1.3, V1.1.2 will load in Trial Mode unless the license is deactivated via V1.1.3 first.
+Note: after using V1.1.3 or later, V1.1.2 will load in Trial Mode unless the license is first deactivated via V1.1.3 or later and reactivated with V1.1.2 or earlier.

 • V1.1.2 August 21, 2025